 Scholarships for future leaders of the developing world

 24 scholars and growing

 The King Scholars program aims to alleviate global poverty by bringing exceptional students from developing nations to leading US universities for a world-class college education, extraordinary internship opportunities, and participation in a unique leadership training program designed for future careers related to poverty alleviation.
 King Scholars come from poverty circumstances and are selected for their drive, talent, and commitment to addressing poverty in their home countries.
 They are awarded full scholarships to attend select US universities, and they receive extensive support that begins before they even arrive on campus, with pre-orientation services, and carries them through their entire college career with academic mentoring and summer internships in fields related to poverty alleviation.

 The King Scholars program was launched at Dartmouth College in 2012 and expanded in 2015.
 Today, thanks to a total gift of $36 million, the program at Dartmouth funds 24 students per year (6 students in each class).
-In 2017, King Philanthropies—in conjunction with the Morgridge family—launched the program at the University of Wisconsin-Madison (UMW).
+In 2017, Bob and Dottie King—in conjunction with the Morgridge family—launched the program at the University of Wisconsin-Madison (UMW).
 Drawing on a total gift of $36 million, the program will eventually fund 24 UMW students per year (6 students in each class).
 These students, known as King-Morgridge Scholars, will have the opportunity to engage with the Willis L. Jones Leadership Center, a facility at UMW named after Dottie King’s beloved father.